 EFF-5: Route duration efficiency

 The route duration efficiency metric is a percentage computed by dividing the time duration of the ideal route by the time duration of the actual route.
 The time duration of the ideal route is computed by dividing the length of the horizontal ideal route by the maximum speed of the aircraft.
 The time duration of the actual route is measured from the time that the aircraft left its take-off vertiport until it reaches its destination vertiport, in that way the route duration efficiency is independent of the departure, departure sequence, and arrival sequence delay metrics which will be presented later in this section, and is extracted from the data created by the simulation.
-In both cases, the time duration is measured in seconds.per aircraft
+In both cases, the time duration is measured in seconds.
+The equation for calculating this metric per aircraft is presented below.